I Even Met Happy Gypsies

-Plot
+Plot summary

-The protagonist, Beli Bora Perjar (Bekim Fehmiu), is a charming but mean-spirited gypsy, while his former affair, the kafana singer Lenče (Olivera Vučo), is submissive.
-Bora is in love with the younger Tisa (Gordana Jovanović), who is being offered in marriage by her step-father.
+The protagonist, Beli Bora Perjar, is a charming but mean-spirited Romani man, while his former girlfriend, the kafana singer Lenče, is submissive.
+Bora is in love with the younger Tisa, who is being offered in marriage by her step-father.
 The two get themselves in trouble and eventually have to flee.
 Tisa rejects her husband and she and Bora get married in the church.
 Tisa tries to get to Belgrade, while Bora stabs a man in a knife fight.
-They are both, therefore, exiled from their Romani camp, yet their adventures continue.
+They are both, therefore, exiled from their Roma camp, yet their adventures continue.